digital-asset/daml/docs/source/app-dev/daml-lf-translation.rst

    :start-after: -- start code snippet: generic template instantiation
    :end-before: -- end code snippet: generic template instantiation

-which does not produce a DAML data definition but only the DAML-LF record declaration:
+does not produce a DAML data definition but only the DAML-LF record declaration:

 .. code-block:: none

 	record IouProposal ↦ { proposal: Iou; proposers: List Party; receivers: List Party }

 Note that ``IouProposal`` is a copy of ``Proposal`` with the type variable ``a`` replaced by ``Iou`` on the right hand side.

+In DAML, ``IouProposal`` can also be used as a type synonym for ``Proposal Iou``.